MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-mde-phase-2.md

 ## Add your existing solution to the exclusion list for Microsoft Defender Antivirus

-During this step of the setup process, you add your existing solution to the Microsoft Defender Antivirus exclusion list.
+During this step of the setup process, you add your existing solution to the list of exclusions for Microsoft Defender Antivirus.
 You can choose from several methods to add your exclusions to Microsoft Defender Antivirus, as listed in the following table:

 |Method|What to do|
 |---|---|